 A cookie will typically contain the name of the domain from which the cookie has come; the "lifetime" of the cookie; and a value, usually a randomly generated unique number.

-One type of cookie is used on this website:
+Two types of cookies are used on this website:

 - Session Cookies, which are temporary cookies that remain in the cookie file of your browser until you leave the site.